 Next on my list is a shampoo that’s perfect for dry, damaged hair: Macadamia’s rejuvenating shampoo.
 The unique combination of Macadamia and Argan oils are rich in vitamins and fatty acids, perfect for restoring moisture and strength to damaged hair.
 It is completely sulfate and paraben free and will leave your hair feeling silky but strong, smelling tropical and fresh.

 Every curly head’s perfect partner, Abba Pure Curl Enhancing Shampoo is formulated from natural, sulfate-free ingredients and is excellent at de-tangling hair, making curls flexible and versatile.
 It mildly cleanses with natural herbal ingredients such as orange peel oil and lemongrass, leaving your hair fruity and luscious.
 Another option comparable to this would be Carol’s Daughter Almond Milk Sulfate Free Shampoo.
 Both are great for wavy or curly hair.

 The refreshing and invigorating rosemary and juniper fragrance of this shampoo will leave your hair smelling and feeling great.
 Completely vegan and without a sulfate in sight, this shampoo is perfect for restoring dry and damaged hair, curly hair, or just general use.
 L’Oréal claims that its patented Bio-Ceramide complex with have your hair healthier and stronger in just one wash, and the feedback seems to support this!
 It’s probably the cheapest on our list.
 The Loreal Everstrong, Everpure, and Eversleek lines are great for colored or highlighted hair.
 AG Colour Savour is another great option for colored hair.

 Similar product: Pravana Pure-Light Sulfate Free (for blondes)

 This shampoo brand uses a vegan formula and is for both men and women alike.
-This product is gluten free and safe for color treated hair.
-The shampoo lathers on extremely well, unlike some others.
+This product is gluten-free and safe for color-treated hair.
+The shampoo lathers on exceptionally well, unlike some others.
 It also contains organic Moroccan argan oil, rice keratin, antioxidants, omega-6, and other natural smoothing essences.
 You can usually find this brand in Target, Ulta, Walgreens, or Amazon.
 A similar product to this would be ORS Organic Root Stimulator Curls Unleashed, Luxe Organix, or Mixed Chicks which are also sulfat free.